mysociety/alaveteli/README_NIX.md

 # Nix based development environment for alaveteli

+## Developing on alaveteli itself

-Use `nix` to get a working dev environment for alaveteli with:
+Use `nix` to get a working development environment for alaveteli with:

 - a postgres database
 - a redis cache server